AustinWise/SepCsvSourceGenerator/README.md

 dotnet add package AWise.SepCsvSourceGenerator
 ```

+Note that this source generator requires the .NET SDK 9.0.300 or higher, which is included with Visual Studio 2022 v17.14 or higher.

 To use the source generator, define a partial class and a partial static method with the `[GenerateCsvParser]` attribute.
 The source generator will generate the implementation of this method.